Skip to main content

 For definitions of contributory negligence, comparative negligence, and other legal terms used on this page, see our glossary.

 Insurance adjusters in North Carolina are trained to look for any evidence of contributory negligence.
 It is one of their most powerful tools to deny claims entirely.
-Here is how it typically works:
+They are not just reviewing what happened -- they are actively building a case to meet their burden of proof.

-1. They analyze the police report for any indication you contributed to the accident -- speeding, failing to signal, following too closely
+1. Analyze the police report They look for any indication you contributed to the accident: speeding, failing to signal, following too closely, any traffic violation noted by the officer.

 Real-World Examples